How Many Boxes Do I Need to Move?

 · 10 min read

-Knowing how many boxes you need before moving day prevents the stress of running out mid-pack.
-This guide provides accurate box counts based on your home size and a room-by-room breakdown.
+Knowing how many boxes you need before moving day prevents the stress of running out mid-pack — the single most common packing complaint.
+This guide gives you accurate box counts by home size, a room-by-room breakdown, and a packrat-vs-minimalist adjustment, then tells you to add a 10–15% buffer on top (a tip echoed by every major moving-box guide, including moveBuddha and Angi).
 Order moving boxes from Amazon to save 20–40% vs. buying from your moving company.

 Moving Box Calculator